 German interest in investing in Estonia has grown remarkably after Estonia’s accession to the European Union.
-As of 31.12.2017, German direct investments in Estonia totalled 340,1 million EUR, which makes Germany the 13th biggest foreign investor in Estonia (1,8% of all FDI).
+As of 31.12.2018, German direct investments in Estonia totalled 501 million EUR, which makes Germany the 10th biggest foreign investor in Estonia (2,4% of all FDI).
 Most of the investments were in transport and warehousing (17%), wholesale and retail trade (15%), real estate (15%), and the manufacturing industry (13%).

 The positive development of economic relations are supported by economic representations in both Estonia and Germany.
 Enterprise Estonia has a representation in Hamburg and a representative in Nuremberg, whose task it is to intermediate contacts between Estonian entrepreneurs, German entrepreneurs, and economic organisations.
 The Baltic-German Chamber of Commerce belongs to the world-wide network of German Chambers of Commerce and advises German and Estonian companies in operating in Estonia and in Germany.
 Every year, the Chamber of Commerce brings several German companies to visits in Estonia.
 The Chamber of Commerce also represents the most important German fairs (Hannover, Berlin, Munich, Stuttgart) in Estonia.